 If you need to restore or replace a component it is important to have a backup of its configuration data to minimize the time required to restore its functions.
+If you need to restore or replace a component it is important to have a backup of its configuration data to minimize the time required to restore its functions.
+Please not that a manual record of the encryption configuration will help assure that the system can be reconstituted should a self-encrypting drive need to be restored.

+ACTION DETAILS SUGGESTED

+FREQUENCY

-ACTION DETAILS SUGGESTED FREQUENCY BACKUP CONFIGURATION DATA See 2.6.6 Backup/Restore Daily
+BACKUP See 2.6.6 Backup/Restore Daily

+CONFIGURATION DATA